 SoFi Invest Active Investing Drill Down

-Following in the trail of Robinhood, most brokerages have been offering zero fees and low-cost investing options.
+Currently, most brokerages offer zero fees and low-cost investing options.
 SoFi Active Investing joins the lowest fee investment platforms.

 Their fee structure and transparent and straightforward.

 - $0 SoFi stock trading fee or commission.

 - 1.25% per crypto trade

 - $75 outgoing fee (the same fee applies whether you transfer some or all of your investment).

 - Initial Public Offerings